maxine-janka/holbertonschool-hbnb/part2/hbnb/README.md

 ### PART 2 OBJECTIVES &ensp; ✅
 <hr>

-* Develop the core classes for the buisness logic, including: User, Place, Review and Amenity entities.
+* Develop the core classes for the buisness logic, including: User, Place, Review and Amenity entities
 * Implement the facade pattern to allow communication between the Presentation and Buisness Logic layers
 * Add API endpoints to handle CRUD operations for Users, Places, Reviews and Amenities (Delete operations for User, Place and Amenity are implemented in part 3)
 * Implement data serialization to return attributes that are related to the object.
 For example, the API will return the owner's details, such as the owner_id when fetching a Place.